Nicolò Tron (diplomat): Wool mills in Schio and Follina

 The most important work in the life of Tron was certainly the foundation of the Tron wool mill in the town of Schio.
 As soon as he returned home at the end of his mandate as ambassador, the new knight attempted to import technologies and methods into the city of Venice.
-Here, however, he found the clear opposition of the woolen corporations, which led him to turn his attention and his investments elsewhere.
+Here, however, he found the clear opposition of the woollen corporations, which led him to turn his attention and his investments elsewhere.
 So he chose to build his factory in Schio: this municipality had recently (1701) obtained from Vicenza the permission to produce the so-called high cloths, that is the finest fabrics and those intended for export.
-Here in 1718 Tron found an evolving environment, where corporations were not as powerful as in Venice or Padua, with large, specialized and low-cost labor.
-He rented a laboratory with annexed land, had 9 English technicians arrive with families in tow, he began the production of fine and very fine fabrics with new weaving, dyeing and raw material use technologies.
-With a behavior which we would define from other times, he, at least initially, left the door of his company open so that the other companies in the area would also take vision and awareness of new technologies.
+Here in 1718 Tron found an evolving environment, where corporations were not as powerful as in Venice or Padua, with large, specialized and low-cost labour.
+He rented a laboratory with annexed land, had 9 English technicians arrive with families in tow, and he began the production of fine and very fine fabrics with new weaving, dyeing and raw material technologies.
+With a behaviour which we would define from other times, he, at least initially, left the door of his company open so that the other companies in the area would also take vision and have awareness of new technologies.
 In a few years his company had 26 looms, produced 300 pieces a year and employed 600 people.